U1trajai/Lead-Planner/README.md

 The prompts are **model-agnostic**. little-coder runs on whatever small local model you choose to serve, so nothing here is tied to a specific LLM — pick a model that runs well on your hardware and point the delegation command at it.

-This repo holds three iterations of that prompt.
+This repo holds four iterations of the agent prompt across three versions.
 Each one fixed real failures seen in use.
-Use **`lead-planner-v2-COMPACT.md`** in production; the other two are kept for reference and history.
+Use **`agents/lead-planner/lead-planner-v3.md`** in production; earlier versions are archived under `agents/lead-planner/archive/` for reference and history.

 ## Getting set up